-Opened in September of 1954, the six lane double bascule draw bridge also features a combined pedestrian and bicycle lane.
+Opened in September of 1954 to replace the failing and inadequate Vernon Avenue Bridge, the current six-lane double bascule draw bridge also features a combined pedestrian and bicycle lane.
 It’s the 13.1 mile mark of the New York City Marathon, and is one of the busiest crossings between Brooklyn and Queens.

 It opens several times a day to allow maritime traffic access to the Newtown Creek from the East River.

 Follow us on Twitter to get the latest on the world's hidden wonders.